Norman Hetherington: Sophie Diao's Google Doodle

 In 2014, Google paid tribute to Hetherington, on what would've been his 93rd birthday, with a Google Doodle, that had been created by the Google Doodle artist Sophie Diao.

 Historical collection

+Television props from Mr Squiggle, displayed at Newcastle Museum in 2026.

 In April 2024, the National Museum of Australia announced that it had acquired a collection of Norman Hetherington's puppets, scripts, artworks, props, graphics, merchandise, and fans' "squiggles", with the intention of eventually putting them on display.

 "It’s Squiggle time at the National Museum of Australia" - Press release.
-The exhibition "Mr Squiggle and Friends: The Creative World of Norman Hetherington" opens from 4 July to 13 October 2025.
+The exhibition "Mr Squiggle and Friends: The Creative World of Norman Hetherington" was displayed from 4 July to 13 October 2025.
+In 2026, the collection was exhibited at Newcastle Museum.